 In contrast, this roasted veggie and lentil salad contain savory flavors.
 Lentils are a great source of protein and as Hyman explained, if you’re going to consume legumes you’ll want it to be lentils!

-In addition to lentils, this salad is made up of roasted mushrooms, tomatoes, pepper, broccoli, and sweet potato.
+In addition to lentils, this salad recipe is made up of roasted mushrooms, tomatoes, pepper, broccoli, and sweet potato.
 You’ll also make a delicious homemade (and healthy) salad dressing that adds an exquisite flavor.
+It’s a hearty meal that will definitely get you full and satisfied.

 I get it, we’ve all craved a juicy cheeseburger at some time or other.
 Quench those cravings with a healthy and delicious veggie mushroom burger.
 These burgers pack a ton of flavor and the toppings make it even better!